(the number of current visitors is automatically updated every 4 minutes)

 - Decide what effect size / correlation you are looking for.
 It is best if this can be estimated using data from previous publications.
 You have to make a qualified guess if no prior publications exists.

 - Decide what power your study should have.
-This is the same as the inverse of the risk of doing a type two error (not identifying an effect/correlation that is true).
+This is the same as the inverse of the risk of doing a type II error (not identifying an effect/correlation that is true).
 The power is often set to something between 0.80-0.95 which corresponds to a 5-20% chance of doing a type two error.

 The rest is quite easy once we have made these four decisions.
 We put in our decisions in a software that does the statistical calculation backwards and states how large sample we need.
 Example of such software are G*Power and PASS.
 G*Power is free but PASS is quite expensive.
 G*Power can manage most situations except Cox regression.